Baarn99/baranpatlar-privacy/privacy-policy.md

 Privacy Policy
 ==============

-Last updated: September 05, 2023
+Last updated: February 06, 2025

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You